It's great to have you here, Rush Limbaugh, the EIB Network.

 At fault, bureaucracy, disorganization, and a lack of urgency.

-One senator has held up a key authorization bill because of a five million dollar provision he says will be wasteful.
+One senator has held up a key authorization bill because of a $5 million provision he says will be wasteful.

-Meanwhile, deaths in Port-Prince are mounting as Quake survivors scrambled.
+Meanwhile, deaths in Port-au-Prince are mounting as quake survivors scrambled.

-Now remember it's Obama who was deeply moved by Reverend Wright, who said that cruise ships throw away more food in a day than Port-a-Prince sees in a year.
+Now, remember, it's Obama who was deeply moved by Reverend Wright who said that cruise ships throw away more food in a day than Port-au-Prince sees in a year.

 Now, how does anybody think that this same regime can deliver health care to Americans?

-One point one five billion dollars pledged U.S. aid still has not arrived in Haiti.
+$1.15 billion pledged U.S. aid still has not arrived in Haiti.

 Obama said he wasn't going to forget the Haitians.